Funeral march: Epic Lenten marches

-In many places until the 20th century, the processions of Holy Week did not tolerate bands as instruments were banned from liturgy during Len, there these processions were made in silence as it is still the case in many places, such as in the Procession of Silence in San Luis Potosi.
+In many places until the 20th century, the processions of Holy Week did not tolerate bands as instruments were banned from liturgy during Lent, there these processions were made in silence as it is still the case in many places, such as in the Procession of Silence in San Luis Potosi.
 However, with the continuous attraction of crowds, bands have been helpful to cover the noise and keep a pious atmosphere around the solemn moments.
 Thus, during Holy Week in Leon in 1959, a great novelty occurs: for the first time, a band of bugles and drums belonging entirely to a brotherhood and parades in a tunic accompanying the images of the Passion, Death and Resurrection of Our Lord.

-The composition of the funeral march La Madrugá on Holy Tuesday 1987, April 14, marks a before and after processional music for the specific genre of Lenten funeral marches.It has since been performed in all the concert programs of Holy Week in Seville.
+The composition of the funeral march La Madrugá on Holy Tuesday 1987, April 14, marks a before and after processional music for the specific genre of Lenten funeral marches.
+It has since been performed in all the concert programs of Holy Week in Seville.
 Likewise, the Music Bands incorporate it into their processional routes, spreading it throughout Andalusia.
 With Abel Moreno moved to Madrid, its nationwide dissemination became unstoppable, becoming a reference not only for Spanish Holy Week, but for the entire world.
 The mutual enrichment and recognition between classical and popular "band" funeral marches was reached with this composition which go "in crescendo" until the explosion of the final tutti, allowing it to share programs with the "Passion" Symphony by J. Haydn and the Requiem by W. A. Mozart.

 In Guatemala, it was not until 1988 that the procession known as the “Penitential Procession of the First Thursday of Lent” in Guatemala, has incorporated the presence of a musical band with the authorization of archbishop Monsignor Barrios Sánchez.
 The official marches that are performed are “Ramito de Olivo”, “King of the Universe” and “Jesús de San José”.